Advisory Committee on Medicines (ACM)

 The ACM provides independent medical and scientific advice to the Minister for Health and the Therapeutic Goods Administration (TGA) on issues relating to the safety, quality and efficacy of medicines supplied in Australia including issues relating to pre-market and post-market functions for medicines.

 The Committee is established under Regulation 35 of the Therapeutic Goods Regulations 1990.
 Members are appointed by the Minister.
-Further information on membership (including the chair) of ACM will be provided early 2017.

 The ACM was established in January 2017, to encompass pre and post-market advice for medicines, following the consolidation of the previous functions of the Advisory Committee on Prescription Medicines (ACPM), the Advisory Committee on the Safety of Medicines (ACSOM) and the Advisory Committee on Non-Prescription Medicines (ACNM).